Xecades/AerialExtreMatch/README.md

 ## Demo

 Two matching demos are provided in the [demos folder](demo).
-They are slightly adapted from the original RoMa demos for convenience and code clarity.

-See [RoMa](https://github.com/Parskatt/RoMa?tab=readme-ov-file#demo--how-to-use) for more details.
+They are adapted from the official RoMa demos, see [RoMa](https://github.com/Parskatt/RoMa?tab=readme-ov-file#demo--how-to-use) for more details.

-## Reproducing Results
+## Training

-The experiments are implemented in the [experiments folder](experiments).
+The training scripts are implemented in the [experiments folder](experiments).

-### Training

 1. Follow the instructions on [DKM](https://github.com/Parskatt/DKM/blob/main/docs/training.md#megadepth) for downloading and preprocessing the MegaDepth dataset.
 2. Download the [AerialExtreMatch-Train](https://huggingface.co/datasets/Xecades/AerialExtreMatch-Train) dataset and unzip it into the `data/extre` folder.